 Episode XVII – REC….The Epitome of Terror!
 January 31st, 2013 For our first show in 2013 we are featuring a horror movie that terrified us all on a level we had never been to before.
 REC is a Spanish flick from 2007 and it is the epitome of terror.
 We’ll discuss how the POV camera …View full post

-Episode XVI: Naughty!!
-Punish!!
-Garbage Day!!
-Get ready for another dark Christmas show from your hosts at Horror 101.
-With the remake of Silent Night, Deadly Night fresh off the Blu-Ray press we decided to give credence to an 80s slasher film that created great controversy when it was first released.
-Parent groups picketed theatres …View full post
+Episode XVI – Silent Night, Deadly Night….The Night Santa went BAD!
+December 17th, 2012 Get ready for another dark Christmas show from your hosts at Horror 101.
+With the remake of Silent Night, Deadly Night fresh off the Blu-Ray press we decided to give credence to an 80s slasher film that created great controversy when …View full post

 Episode XV – The Most Fun You’ll Ever Have Listening To This Podcast, Nov.
 19th 2012 What do you get when you combine the awesome talents of George Romero, Stephen King and Tom Savini all into one movie?
 You get CREEPSHOW (1982), one of the best horror anthology movies ever created.
 It’s five tales of …View full post